 following upon receipt of a copy of the order of support or order for

-(1) The employer shall, upon the parent's request,
+(1) The employer shall, upon the insurance obligor's

-permit the parent to include in that coverage a child who is otherwise eligible for that coverage, without regard to any enrollment season restrictions that might otherwise be applicable as to the time period within which the child may be added to that coverage.
+request, permit the insurance obligor to include in that coverage a child who is otherwise eligible for that coverage, without regard to any enrollment season restrictions that might otherwise be applicable as to the time period within which the child may be added to that coverage.

-(2) If the parent has health care coverage through
+(2) If the insurance obligor has health insurance

-the employer but fails to apply for coverage of the child, the employer shall include the child in the parent's coverage upon application by the child's other parent or the Department of Healthcare and Family Services.
+coverage through the employer but fails to apply for coverage for the child, the employer shall include the child in the insurance obligor's coverage upon application by the insurance obligee or the Department of Healthcare and Family Services.

 (3) The employer may not eliminate any child from the

-parent's health care coverage unless the employee is no longer employed by the employer and no longer covered under the employer's group health plan or unless the employer is provided with satisfactory written evidence of either of the following:
+insurance obligor's health insurance coverage unless: the employee is no longer employed by the employer and no longer covered under the employer's group health plan; the employer no longer provides a group health insurance plan to any employees; the child is no longer eligible for coverage due to federal or State restrictions; or unless the employer is provided with satisfactory written evidence of either of the following:

 (A) The order for support is no longer in effect.